 Root Samples

-• Collect a handful of roots (about 1-2 cups) from multiple locations around the plant.
+• Collect 1-2 cups of roots from multiple locations around the plant

-• Select a mix of large roots and fine feeder roots showing root rot symptoms (necrosis, sloughing).
+• Select a mix of large and fine roots

 • Select specimens from branches having wilted, yellowing or dying leaves